-The TLV320AlC3110 device supports a wide range of options for generating clocks for the ADC and DAC sections as well as interface and other control blocks as shown in Figure 7-35.
+The TLV320AIC3100 device supports a wide range of options for generating clocks for the ADC and DAC sections as well as interface and other control blocks as shown in Figure 7-35.
 The clocks for the ADC and DAC require a source reference clock.
 This clock is provided on a variety of device pins, such as the MCLK, BCLK, or GPIO1 pins.
 The source reference clock for the codec is chosen by programming the CODEC_CLKIN value on page 0 / register 4, bits D1-D0.
-The CODEC_CLKIN is then routed through highly-flexible clock dividers shown in Figure 7-35 to generate the various clocks required for the DAC, and digital processing sections.
-In the event that the desired audio clocks cannot be generated from the reference clocks on MCLK, BCLK, or GPIO1, the TLV320AlC3110 device also provides the option of using the on-chip PLL which supports a wide range of fractional multiplication values to generate the required clocks.
-Starting from CODEC_CLKIN, the TLV320AlC3110 device provides several programmable clock dividers to help achieve a variety of sampling rates for the ADC, DAC.
+The CODEC_CLKIN is then routed through highly-flexible clock dividers shown in Figure 7-35 to generate the various clocks required for the ADC, DAC, and audio processing sections.
+In the event that the desired audio clocks cannot be generated from the reference clocks on MCLK, BCLK, or GPIO1, the TLV320AIC3100 device also provides the option of using the on-chip PLL which supports a wide range of fractional multiplication values to generate the required clocks.
+Starting from CODEC_CLKIN, the TLV320AIC3100 device provides several programmable clock dividers to help achieve a variety of sampling rates for the ADC, DAC, and clocks for the audio processing blocks.